The Owl Service (TV series): Background

 Following the success of the novel, which had won the Carnegie Medal and Guardian Award for children's literature, there was much interest in turning the story into a TV series with three companies vying for the rights.
 In the end, during the summer of 1968, Granada won out, approaching Alan Garner to script the series himself.
 The director chosen was Peter Plummer, who also acted as producer.

+Production

-Since the novel was based on real locations, Plummer opted to use the same places where possible but one key location Bryn Hall could not be used so these interior and exterior scenes were filmed at Poulton Hall near Liverpool, the rest of the filming took place around the village on Dinas Mawddwy, Wales.
-The valley and village described in the book is actually Llanymawddwy by Bryn Hall but it proved more practical to film in the larger village of Dinas Mawddwy which had better facilities that allowed filming without blocking the roads.
-Filming began on location on 11 April and was completed on 20 June (Alan Garner recalls that location filming fell behind schedule due to 'difficulties' with some of the young lead actors and with only two days left in Wales the Granada crew effectively took control of the filming and were able to complete the shoot on time by omitting some scenes; (the taxi arriving to take Nancy out of the valley) and changing others (the children chopping down the telephone pole rather than the pole falling down in the storm).
+Since the novel was based on real locations, Plummer opted to use the same places where possible, However, one key location, Bryn Hall, could not be used, so these interior and exterior scenes were filmed at Poulton Hall near Liverpool.
+The rest of the filming took place around the village on Dinas Mawddwy, Wales.
+The valley and village described in the book is actually Llanymawddwy by Bryn Hall, but it proved more practical to film in the larger Dinas Mawddwy, which had better facilities that allowed filming without blocking the roads.
+Filming began on location on 11 April and ended on 20 June.
+Alan Garner recalls that location filming fell behind schedule due to 'difficulties' with some of the young lead actors.
+With only two days left in Wales the Granada crew effectively took control of the filming, and were able to complete the shoot on time by omitting some scenes (e.g. the taxi arriving to take Nancy out of the valley) and changing others (the children chopping down the telephone pole rather than the pole falling down in the storm).
 A few studio scenes were shot for the production, with these wrapping up on 3 July 1969.
 Trailers for the series were also shot, featuring material not used in the finished show.

 Llech Ronw (The Stone of Gronw) for the series was carved by local stone mason Edward Rowlands from a brief by designer Peter Caldwell: "An upright piece of slab stone or slate (like a gatepost) with a 4" dia rough hole cut through it 1'.0" from the top and a roughly etched grooved pattern of circles 2'.0" from the top.
 The stone should be 5'.00" above the ground and 2".0 below.
 The stone should be very rough and weather-worn and will represent an ancient monument".
 After the production was finished the stone was left in situ by the River Dovey below Bryn Hall but Rowlands added his name to the carving so that his work would not be mistaken for a real ancient monument.

-The theme music was the traditional folk piece "Tôn Alarch" played on the harp by Jean Bell, while the incidental music was taken from stock sources.
+The opening theme music was "The Fountain of Merlin", a library piece by Pierre Arvay, performed by Lily Laskine.
+The closing music was the traditional folk piece "Tôn Alarch" played on the harp by Jean Bell, while the incidental music was also taken from stock sources.
 The title sequence featured a hand shadow depicting an owl in flight, photographs of the valley and a flickering candle along with sound effects.